-Italy and Poland in talks on creating anti-EU league
+Italy and Poland in talks on anti-EU league

-Poland and Italy's right-wing rulers are to cement their "special relations" at a meeting in Warsaw, which could make a new anti-EU league a major force in the next European Parliament (EP).
+Poland and Italy's right-wing rulers are to cement their "special relations" at a meeting in Warsaw, in what could make a new anti-EU league a major force in the next European Parliament (EP).

-The meeting, between Polish ruling party chief, Jaroslaw Kaczynski, and Italian interior minister and deputy prime minister Matteo Salvini, in the Polish capital on Wednesday (9 January) is to discuss Poland's membership in Salvini's new EP group, according to Italian daily La Repubblica.
+The meeting, between Polish ruling party chief, Jaroslaw Kaczynski, and Italian interior minister and deputy prime minister Matteo Salvini, on Wednesday (9 January) is to discuss Poland's membership in Salvini's new EP group, according to Italian daily La Repubblica.

 Join EUobserver today